anshita29/Python_Lab/README.md

-# This repository contains codes from pytho lab while going through foundations of AI
+# This repository contains codes from python lab while going through foundations of AI